raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 **Sentiment Analysis** is one of the interesting and exciting problems of Natural Language Processing.
 I plan to use this opportunity to explore this field and do something tangible.
 One common use of sentiment analysis is to figure out if a text, sentence or paragraph expresses negative or positive emotional feeling.

+Sentiment Analysis technique can be used to understand the public perception of a brand or product based on online content and then decide appropriate business or marketting strategies.
+Political parties in Democracies are deciding their campaign strategies based on people's openion on social platforms (https://ieeexplore.ieee.org/document/7823280/).

 ### Problem Statement